-Towards an Information Management Overlay for Emerging Networks
+Towards an Information Management Overlay for the Future Internet

-L. Mamatas, S. Clayman, M. Charalambides, A. Galis and G. Pavlou Department of Electronic & Electrical Engineering University College London {L.Mamatas, S.Clayman, M.Charalambides, A.Galis, G.Pavlou}@ee.ucl.ac.uk
+L. Mamatas, S. Clayman, M. Charalambides, A. Galis and G. Pavlou Department of Electronic & Electrical Engineering University College London, Torrington Place London WC1E 7JE, U.K. {l.mamatas, s.clayman, m.charalambides, a.galis, g.pavlou}@ee.ucl.ac.uk

-Abstract- There has recently been an increasing research interest in network management infrastructures that autonomously adapt to the dynamics of the environment.
+Abstract-There has recently been an increasing research interest in network management infrastructures that autonomously adapt to the dynamics of the environment.
 In this paper, we present an information management platform, called the Information Management Overlay (IMO), which is an infrastructure that regulates information flow based on the properties and the state of the network environment.
 We discuss the design, implementation and optimization issues of this platform and we investigate experimentally how the IMO can adapt to different settings and optimization requirements.

-I. Introduction
+I. INTRODUCTION

-A key issue in the management of emerging networks is the development of a common control space, which has autonomic characteristics enables heterogeneous technologies, applications, and network elements interoperate efficiently.
+A key issue in the approaches to network management for the Future Internet is the development of a common control space, which has autonomic characteristics and enables heterogeneous network technologies, applications, and network elements to interoperate efficiently.
 Management applications need to be adaptive to a rapidly changing environment with respect to specific network properties, and service or user requirements, as examples.
-This implies that management applications and network entities should be supported by a platform that collects. processes, and disseminates information characterizing the underlying network.
+This implies that management applications and network entities should be supported by a platform that collects, processes, and disseminates information characterizing the underlying network.
 An increased awareness regarding the properties and state of the network can bridge the gap between high-level management goals and the configuration that achieves them.
 In this paper we consider an infrastructure that manages both information flow and processing within the network as an important stepping-stone towards this objective.